Pay Transparency Is Now a Law In New Jersey

 help wanted circled_rdx.jpg

-With the Pay Transparency Act (the “Act”) becoming law after the Governor failed to act, New Jersey joins several states that will require certain employers to post compensation and benefits information for job openings and transfer opportunities.
+With the Pay Transparency Act (the “Act”) becoming law, New Jersey joins several states that will require certain employers to post compensation and benefits information for job openings and transfer opportunities.

 Consistent with some other states’ laws, the Act will require employers, when posting new jobs and transfer opportunities – whether internally or externally – to disclose the hourly wage, salary, or range of hourly wage or salary information applicable, as well as a general description of any benefits or other compensation programs.